Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ![image](screenshots/test_pathpoint1.png)

 If you chose to change the given Query, test your changes by clicking on "Test", to make sure the Touchpoint is "healthy", if it is, then save them (click on "Save/Update").
-If is not find out why, and fix it.
 Now, if the validation fails, find out why, and fix it, then test it again until you get the "Successfully validated" message.

-Please note that if you get a "Incorrect validated" error, when testing a Touchpoint, it might be because you are running the Query on the wrong AccountID.
+Please note that if you get a "Incorrect validated" error, when testing a Touchpoint, it might be something as simple as  because you are running the Query on the wrong AccountID.

 ![image](screenshots/test_touchpoint1.png)
 To change it, to the right AccountID;